bandframework/bandframework/README.md

 ## Contributing to the BAND Framework

-BAND welcomes contributes to the BAND Framework in a variety of forms; please see [CONTRIBUTING](CONTRIBUTING.rst).
+BAND welcomes contributions to the BAND Framework in a variety of forms; please see [CONTRIBUTING](CONTRIBUTING.rst).

 The BAND Framework maintains a [BAND Software Development Kit (SDK)](/resources/sdkpolicies/bandsdk.md) that includes requirements and recommendations for contributing a package to the BAND Framework.